Meetings & Programs

 - Newsletters.
 Chapter newsletters—whether provided electronically via e-mail or postal service—should include chapter meeting locations, dates, times and speaker information.

 - FNPS calendar.
-FNPS provides a calendar to all chapters that can be used for posting chapter events.
+FNPS provides a calendar to all chapters that must be used for posting chapter events.
 Chapters are required to maintain this calendar.
-It can be displayed on chapter websites and on the main FNPS calendar which is on FNPS.org and available to the public and to all FNPS members.
+It can be displayed on chapter websites and on the main FNPS calendar which is on the fnps website, https://www.fnps.org/events/calendar and available to the public and to all FNPS members.
 This calendar can include detailed information about programs, field trips, plant sales, and other events.

 - Chapter website.
 Most FNPS Chapters have their own web sites, and these should be used to provide detailed information about meetings and the issues that will be discussed.
-Chapter websites can and should display the FNPS chapter calendar.
+Chapter websites must display the FNPS chapter calendar.

 - Social media.
 If the chapter maintains a Facebook, Meetup, or Instagram page, it is strongly encouraged to advertize chapter meetings on the calendar.
 Social media is not considered to be notification of a business meeting.